StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ```
 Like with stack local variables, the prologue subtracts from `sp` to allocate stack space for passing a function argument on the stack.
 When the function `FUN_08073b78` is called, `r0`-`r3` are used for four of the arguments, and the stack is used for the last argument (set with `str r2,[sp,#0x0]`).
 The epilogue adds to `sp` clean up the stack space.

-Inside `FUN_08073b78`, the function access the stack argument via an offset from `sp`.
+Inside `FUN_08073b78`, the function accesses the stack argument via an offset from `sp`.
 ```
 FUN_08073b78